 Looking after the environment

-In order to continually evaluate our environmental impact, environmental issues are considered under six main headings to focus and allow for objective measurement.
+In order to continually evaluate our environmental impact, environmental issues are also considered, under six main headings to focus and allow for objective measurement.

 - Waste Materials